armaankhan8270/armaankhan8270/README.md

 - 👋 Hi, I’m @armaankhan8270
 - 👀 I’m interested web development
 - 🌱 I’m currently learning nextjs
--My expertise lies in building web applications, APIs, and data-driven systems using technologies such as Python, Java, JavaScript, and SQL.
+-  My expertise lies in building web applications, APIs, and data-driven systems using technologies such as Python, Java, JavaScript, and SQL.
 I also have experience in working with data-related technologies such as Pandas, NumPy, Scikit-Learn, TensorFlow, and PyTorch for machine learning and deep learning applications.